pantheon-systems/documentation/source/content/migrate-wordpress-multisite.md

 <Alert title="Note" type="info">

+WordPress Multisite requires a special configuration that is only available to select customers.
 Before you can migrate a WordPress Multisite(WPMS), your organization should have the WPMS upstream configured so you can spin up an empty WPMS site.

 </Alert>